Siftah/get_iplayer/installer.md

 ## How to Build the get_player Windows installer

-The instructions below are current for version version 4.3 of the installer.
+The instructions below are current for version 4.3 of the installer.

 ### Prerequisites